puppetlabs/puppet-docs/source/pe/2.0/welcome_known_issues.markdown

 ### Incorrect Hardware Facts

-This issue also affected PE releases prior to 2.0.0, and was fixed in PE 2.0.3.
+This issue was fixed in PE 2.0.3.

 On Linux systems where the pciutils, pmtools, or dmidecode packages are not installed, the `virtual`, `is_virtual`, `manufacturer`, `productname`, and `serialnumber` facts are frequently inaccurate.
 In PE 2.0.3 and later, these facts are kept accurate by requiring the necessary packages from the OS's repository.

 ### Security Issue: Group IDs Leak to Forked Processes (CVE-2012-1053)

-This issue also affected PE releases prior to 2.0.0, and was fixed in PE 2.0.3.
+This issue was fixed in PE 2.0.3.
+It affected PE versions between 1.0 and 2.0.2.

 When executing commands as a different user, Puppet leaves the forked process with Puppet's own group permissions.
 Specifically: